-Check the seed packet or the plant markers that comes with vegetable starts to see how many days the seed or plant requires to reach maturity.
-Then plan your sowing, transplanting and harvesting accordingly–marking your calendar.
+Check the seed packet or the plant markers that come with vegetable starts to see how many days the seed or plant requires to reach maturity.
+Then plan your sowing, transplanting, and harvesting accordingly–marking your calendar.

 Once the weather warms, cool-season crops will be done and you will want to plant warm-season crops.

 Hardiness is a term used to describe a cool-season plant’s ability to survive winter without protection.
 The terms “hardy” and “semi-hardy” are important when deciding which crops to plant where you live.

 Hardy vegetables can tolerate a hard frost—about 25° to 28° F (-3 to -2°C).
 The hardiest crops are kale, spinach, and collards which can tolerate temperatures in the low 20s and high teens.